Oswald the Lucky Rabbit: Reception

-During the 1920s, the Oswald shorts, as well as Oswald himself, proved extremely popular and had received substantial critical acclaim.
-The Film Daily noted that the series was "one of the best sellers of the 'U[niversal]' short subject program."
+During the 1920s, the Oswald shorts, as well as Oswald himself, were extremely popular and had received substantial critical acclaim.
+The Film Daily noted that the series was "one of the best sellers of the 'U[niversal]' short subject program".
 According to The Moving Picture World, Oswald had "accomplished the astounding feat of jumping into the first-run favor overnight".

-With the release of Trolley Troubles, The Film Daily wrote, "As conductor on a 'Toonerville' trolley, Oswald is a riot.
-This ... you can book on pure faith, and our solemn word that they have the goods."
+With the release of Trolley Troubles, The Film Daily wrote: "As conductor on a 'Toonerville' trolley, Oswald is a riot.
+This ... you can book on pure faith, and our solemn word that they have the goods".

-The Moving Picture World noted Oswald was "good for a lot of smiles and real laughs.
-'Trolley Troubles' presents Oswald as the skipper of a dinky little trolley on a wild ride over mountains."
+The Moving Picture World noted that Oswald was "good for a lot of smiles and real laughs.
+Trolley Troubles presents Oswald as the skipper of a dinky little trolley on a wild ride over mountains".

 According to The Moving Picture World:

 With the release of Oh, Teacher, Moving Picture World wrote that it "lives up to the promise of the first ... as a clever, peppy, and amusing series of cartoons that should prove popular in any type of house.
 This one deals with Oswald as a school kid and introduces a cat as his rival.
-It contains some of the best gags we have seen in cartoons."
+It contains some of the best gags we have seen in cartoons".

 With the release of The Mechanical Cow, Moving Picture World wrote that Oswald "has a wild and amusing time with his ingenuous milk producer".

 With the release of Great Guns, Moving Picture World wrote that Oswald is a "hero in action in the trenches and [in] a situation where two planes fight each other like pugilists".
-They found that Great Guns was "chock full of humor" and wrote, "This series is bound to be popular in all types of houses if the present standard is maintained."
+They found that Great Guns was "chock full of humor" and wrote that "this series is bound to be popular in all types of houses if the present standard is maintained".

 Moving Picture World also wrote of the series: